phetw/blog/src/posts/physically-and-mentally-healthy-developer.md

 ---
-title: Physically and mentally healthy developer
+title: Physically & mentally healthy dev
 description: >-
   My personal routines for trying to become a physically and mentally healthy software developer